Abortion Questions – Abortion Pill FAQs

 Side Effects and Complications of Abortion Pills

 For some, cramping is very strong – much more painful than menstrual cramps (if you have menstrual cramps) and the bleeding is much heavier than a menstrual period.
 You might pass blood clots up to the size of lemons in the first few hours after taking misoprostol.
 For others, cramping is mild and bleeding is like a normal menstrual period.
+Bleeding is generally the heaviest within the first 24 hours of using misoprostol.

+In order for a pill abortion to work, you must experience bleeding.
 Seek medical care if you don’t bleed or have little bleeding followed by severe pain (particularly in the right shoulder) that is not relieved by ibuprofen.
 This can be a sign of an ectopic pregnancy (a pregnancy that is located outside of the uterus).
 While this is rare, it can be life threatening.
 You can also contact our friends at www.safe2choose.org to speak to a trained abortion counselor if you are concerned that the abortion was not successful.

 Seek medical care if you soak through 2 regular pads per hour for 2 hours in a row after you think you have passed the pregnancy.
 Soaking through means that the pad is saturated with blood front-to-back, side-to-side, and through-and-through.